JumpStart Typing: Keyboard Training Center

 The Keyboard Training Center is run by Polly and includes the locked Trophy Room, the Technique-O-Tron and the Test-O-Matic.
 The Technique-O-Tron provides two humorous movies, made in a style to suggest they were made in the mid-20th century despite featuring modern computer keyboards, that teach the user about the "home row" keys and correct typing posture.
 The Test-O-Matic features lessons and timed typing tests.
 It is through taking the timed typing tests that the user attempts to reach the words per minute that activate the power cards.

 The games

 Outside the Keyboard Training Center, Botley joins the user for the games, which the user plays to win gold, silver and bronze medals.
 Winning these medals do not lead to the freeing of Coach Qwerty.
-Naturally, the user has a limited amount of "strength" to play the games and, if the "strength bar" gets too low, it must be restored through taking lessons and timed typing tests in the Keyboard Training Center.
+The user has a limited amount of "strength" to play the games and, if the "strength bar" gets too low, it must be restored through taking lessons and timed typing tests in the Keyboard Training Center.
 Botley may have been voiced by a new person, but he still seems the same, and none of the robots from JumpStart 3rd Grade are seen.
 The games are as follows: